There are at least three scenarios when it comes to designing a new WordPress website:

 CSS Hero is very easy to use; it offers extensive functionality and can save a lot of time, at least because you don’t have to write selectors and properties manually.
 It’s a fantastic plugin for customizing any type of website, especially landing and promo pages, which typically look different from the rest of the site and should be more visually compelling.
 Also, it can help improve mobile responsiveness without too much effort.

-CSS Hero is compatible with most of the themes and plugins, including Crocoblock, so it can help make your sites even better.
+CSS Hero is compatible with most of themes and plugins, including Crocoblock, so it can help make your sites even better.